vib-tcp/introduction_2_HPC/chapters/03_Infrastructure.md

 ## Storage and Computer Nodes systems

-A HPC needs different types of storage to maintain the efficience of its vast and complex infrastructure.
-Each instace will possibly name them differently, but they have defined purposes that you need to take in account when using their environmet.
+A HPC needs different types of storage to maintain the efficiency of its vast and complex infrastructure.
+Each instance will possibly name them differently, but they have defined purposes that you need to take in account when using their environment.
 On top of the filesystem, each node will have different computational powers, therefore, depending on your needs, you can choose the one that most suits you.

 It means that the files and storage systems in place **will vary**.
-Knowing this what storages, their purpose and maintanance will be important to understand ***how*** and ***where*** to keep, analyze and backup your data.
-Additionlly, as you probably already guessed, there is a difference if we are talking about personal use and project wise.
+Knowing this what storages, their purpose and maintenance will be important to understand ***how*** and ***where*** to keep, analyze and backup your data.
+Additionally, as you probably already guessed, there is a difference if we are talking about personal use and project wise.
 Specific projects might request specific resources and will define who can access it.

 Generally is good to keep in mind that when you connect to the HPC, the area you start at is like the hall of a house, you should not keep too many things there or do tasks in this location.
 You will also have a long-term storage, where you can keep your data, but also not where your tasks will be done.
 Last you will have a temporary large storage place that can be access when using your tasks